everestpipkin/datagardens/students/khanniie/10_finalProject/README.md

 I have an extension that can take a screenshot of a webpage, and send it as an email!

-It's still a little buggy, but I hope to fix iron out the bugs soon.
 There is also the potential for a one time performance piece where I do hook it up to a physical postcard API, but I'm satisfied to let the piece live through email instead because this method is more sustainable.

 #### Gifs of postcard maker